- 📖 Geeky Medics OSCE Book

-- Breathing: Give oxygen and monitor with pulse oximetry
+- Breathing: administer oxygen and monitor SpO2 using pulse oximetry.

-- Circulation: Record blood pressure, obtain venous access, attach ECG monitoring
+- Circulation: record blood pressure, obtain venous access and attach ECG monitoring.

-- Disability: Assess AVPU/GCS and check a capillary blood glucose
+- Disability: assess AVPU/GCS and check the patient’s capillary blood glucose.

-- Exposure: Inspect for evidence of trauma or other clues as to a diagnosis (e.g. rash or bleeding)
+- Exposure: inspect for evidence of trauma or other pathology (e.g. rash or bleeding).

-Prepare to handover to the attending medical teams using an SBAR structure (see our guide here)
+Prepare to hand over to the attending medical teams using an SBAR structure.